Romanian frigate Mărășești: Electronic equipment and sensor

 The ship's radio-electronic equipment and sensors was initially entirely of Soviet origins.
-The MR-302 Rubka general surveillance and target detection radar ha a range of up to 98 km against air targets and 30 km against ships.
+The MR-302 Rubka general surveillance and target detection radar has a range of up to 98 km against air targets and 30 km against ships.
 Its antenna was placed on the forward mast, and in the 1990s it was moved to the aft mast.
 Mărășești also received the Don-2 navigational radar.
 In the 1990s, the Garpun-E radiolocation station was added to the forward mast, which was used to detect sea targets and indicate them to the P-20M missiles.
 From the beginning, the ship was also equipped with fire control radars: MR-105 Turiel for AK-726 cannon and two MR-104 Ryś for AK-230 cannons, replaced in the 1990s by MR-123 Wympiel for AK-630 cannons.

 The MG-322 Argun′ sonar station was used to detect submarines.
 The equipment was also equipped with a radio engineering reconnaissance system with two sets of Zaliv 13-14 and Zaliv 14-15 antennas on the stern mast, and a Nikiel-KM identification system.

 In 2001, as part of adapting the ship to NATO systems, some systems were modernized by installing a digital communication and identification system of the Mk XII standard of the German company Aeromaritime Systembau.
 GPS receivers, a satellite communication system and a Link 14 standard data exchange link with the KWR-46 concealment device were also added, along with new Racal Decca navigational radar.